biot_savart

 - biot_savart.fac_map(f, vg_x, vg_y, vg_z, dx, f_J_sidecar=None, r_C=31855000.0, mag_mom_vector=array([0.e+00, 0.e+00, -8.e+22]))

-Map the FACs along magnetic field lines (J propto B).
+- Map the FACs along magnetic field lines (J propto B). - Inputs:

 - otherwise (f_J_sidecar = a *.vlsv string, for a file containing the current density J in the vlasov ‘vg_’ grid)